 How do I update or edit my descriptions and tags?

-Go to your shop and locate the artwork you're interested in updating.
-Click into your product page.
-There, you'll want to click on EDIT.
+Go to your Art Management page and locate the artwork you're interested in updating.
+Navigate to your product, then click on the vertical elipse and click "Edit info".

 Update your descriptions and tags as described above.
 Again, we suggest adding tags below your description to give your buyer the best viewing experience.
 When you're done, click "Publish This".